yyin-dev/cs336-a5/writeup.md

 * The train reward is much more noisy than valiation reward.

-* The per-token entropy shows a slowly decreasing trend, meaning the model is becoming less confident.
+* The per-token entropy shows a slowly decreasing trend, meaning the model is becoming more confident.
 * For good learning rates (i.e. 1e-5 and 3e-5), the gradient norm almost 5x around Step 11.
 It's unclear what happened there?

 ## Problem (grpo_baselines)